jmandel/smart-on-fhir-installer/README.md

 ## From a fresh Ubuntu 14.04 machine

 ```
+apt-get update
-apt-get install curl git python-pycurl python-pip
+apt-get install curl git python-pycurl python-pip apt-get python-yaml python-paramiko python-jinja2
-pip install ansible==1.6.*
+pip install ansible==1.6
 git clone https://github.com/smart-on-fhir/smart-on-fhir-installer
 cd smart-on-fhir-installer/provisioning
 ```

-At this point, you probably want to edit `settings.yml` to suit your needs.
+At this point, you probably want to edit `custom_settings.yml` or pass a vars file with settings that suit your needs.
 For example, change `localhost` to some world-routable hostname if that's what you need -- and set the app_server public port to 80.

 ```
 ansible-playbook  -c local -i 'localhost,' -vvvv smart-on-fhir-servers.yml